 This Act binds the State and, so far as the legislative power of Parliament permits, the Crown in all its other capacities.

-[Section 6A inserted by No. 48 of 2011 s.
+[Section 6A inserted: No. 48 of 2011 s.
 6.]

 6. Court’s powers to order deceased’s estate to provide for s.
 7 applicant